batiste/CokeScript/README.md

 # CokeScript

 CokeScript is a whitespace sensitive language that compile to JavaScript.
-This project is still pretty a toy language stage because it lack support for many important features like regular expression.
+This project is still at toy language because it lack support for many important features like regular expression.

 How does it compare against CoffeScript: